musibs/musibs/README.md

 <br/>
 <br/>

-- 🔭 I’ve written _Spring Boot in Practice_ book.
+- 🔭 I’ve authored _Spring Boot in Practice_ book and currently writing _Spring Boot in Depth_.
-- 🌱 I’m currently learning Kubernetes and many other things :).
+- 🌱 I’m focusing on AI and AI powered software solutions.
 - 💬 Ask me about Java, Spring, Spring Boot or any technical stuff.
 I love conversations related to tech, its impact and the potential to make a difference in human life.
 - 😄 Pronouns: He/His